What is Guanosine Triphosphate Cyclohydrolase I Deficiency (GCH I, GTP Cyclohydrolase, GTPCH)?

 A wide range of symptoms can be associated with GTPCH Deficiency, and involvement can vary from mild, moderate to severe.
 This disorder is typically associated with diurnal fluctuation, meaning the symptoms worsen as the day progresses.

-PIn the mildest cases often the dominant form of GTPCH walking or running may be clumsy but little else may be noticed initially.
+Mild: In the mildest cases often the dominant form of GTPCH walking or running may be clumsy but little else may be noticed initially.
 Onset often begins with a postural dystonia (abnormal positioning) of one extremity (often the leg) which typically occurs around 6 years of age.
 Postural tremor (a rhythmic, involuntary muscular contraction which occurs during a fixed arm position or posture) is also common.
 Symptoms may progress slowly as the child gets older.
 Children with mild symptoms are often treated successfully with medication.

-In moderately affected cases, the child may not be able to walk at all, or walking may be extremely difficult.
+Moderate: In moderately affected cases, the child may not be able to walk at all, or walking may be extremely difficult.
 Abnormal eye movements, postural tremor and speech delay may be present.
 Children with moderate symptoms often respond well to treatment but full benefit of treatment may take many months.

-In the most severe cases children are physically disabled and affected from early infancy.
+Severe: In the most severe cases children are physically disabled and affected from early infancy.
 This may be considered to be the recessive form of the disorder, and may be detected through newborn screening for phenylketonuria.
 Patients may demonstrate all or some of the following symptoms;

 - Muscle tightness (rigidity, spasticity)